Suzuki Ignis Common Problems and Solutions

 Problem:

 There is a known issue with the roll bars on the Ignis.
-If these parts are faulty on your vehicle, you will be hearing a squeaking, or creaking noise coming from the suspension area as you drive around corners.
+If these parts are faulty on your vehicle, you will hear a squeaking or creaking noise coming from the suspension area while driving corners.

 Solution:

 You can apply some grease to the roll bars.
-This should stop the noise, but Suzuki are currently looking for a more permanent fix for this problem.
+This should stop the noise, but Suzuki is currently looking for a more permanent fix for this problem.

 Difficulty level